MOAKIEE/ME-Placement-Tool/README.md

 ### Linking to ME Network

 1. Craft the ME Placement Tool
-2. Sneak + Right-click on an **ME Controller** or **Security Terminal** to link
+2. Place the tool into an **ME Wireless Access Point** to link
 3. The tool will now have access to your ME network's inventory

-### Configuring Slots
+### Configuring Items

-1. Right-click with the tool to open the configuration GUI
+1. Right-click with the tool (in air) to open the configuration GUI
-2. Place items or fluids in the 3x3 grid (ghost slots)
+2. Place items or fluids in the 3x3 grid
 3. Items are not consumed - they define what to place from the network

 ### Placing Items

-1. Use scroll wheel to select a slot
+1. Use Shift + Left/Right-click (in air) to select a configured slot
 2. Right-click on a block to place the selected item
 3. Items/fluids are extracted from the linked ME network